helm/helm/docs/charts.md

   * The `tags:` key in values must be a top level key.
 Globals and nested `tags:` tables are not currently supported.

-#### Importing Child Values via requirements.yaml
+#### Importing Child Values via dependencies

 In some cases it is desirable to allow a child chart's values to propagate to the parent chart and be shared as common defaults.
 An additional benefit of using the `exports` format is that it will enable future tooling to introspect user-settable values.

-The keys containing the values to be imported can be specified in the parent chart's `requirements.yaml` file using a YAML list.
+The keys containing the values to be imported can be specified in the parent chart's `dependencies` in the field `input-values` using a YAML list.
 Each item in the list is a key which is imported from the child chart's `exports` field.

 To import values not contained in the `exports` key, use the [child-parent](#using-the-child-parent-format) format.